 Whats the best deal?

-In addition to going through a solicitor, you can also notarise your documents directly through the UK Government’s main website at https://www.gov.uk/get-document-legalised .
+In addition to notarisation, you also need to legalise your documents.
+You can do this directly through the UK Government’s main website at https://www.gov.uk/get-document-legalised .
 The price here is also reasonable and as of the time of writing was the most cost effective solution at £30 per document plus the price of a self addressed return A4 envelope.